Air Supply: 1981–1990

 Air Supply's sixth studio album, The One That You Love (July 1981), was produced by Harry Maslin with the title track issued as a single in April.
 It is the group's only No. 1 on the Billboard Hot 100.
 The album provided two more US top five hits, "Here I Am (Just When I Thought I Was Over You)" (August) and "Sweet Dreams" (December).
 A fourth single, "I'll Never Get Enough of You", a cover version of Samantha Sang's song, was released in Japan in 1981 and achieved top ten status there.
 During recording, Barker left and was replaced by David Green on bass guitar, while early member Goh returned on guitar.

 From 1981 Air Supply regularly appeared on US music show, Solid Gold (1980–1988).
 Hitchcock and Russell also filled-in as co-hosts when resident co-host Andy Gibb was unavailable.
 Gibb's attendance on the show became problematic and he was fired in 1982.
 The duo co-hosted the show in October 1983 (with Marilyn McCoo) and September 1985 (with Dionne Warwick).

 Their seventh studio album Now and Forever, was released in June 1982 with the line-up of Cooper, Esler-Smith, Goh, Green, Hitchcock, Moyse and Russell; it was produced by Maslin, again.
 It continued the group's popularity in the US with top 5 hit "Even the Nights Are Better" (June) and two top 40 singles, "Young Love" and "Two Less Lonely People in the World" (November).
 On the Australian singles chart, "Even the Nights Are Better" reached the top 40 and is the group's last single to do so.
 It also peaked in the top 40 in New Zealand.

 They released their first compilation album, Greatest Hits, in August 1983, which included a new single, "Making Love Out of Nothing at All" (July), written by Jim Steinman.
-The album reach number one in Australia, number two in New Zealand, and number seven on the US Billboard 200 – selling 5 million copies in the US by March 1993 according to Recording Industry Association of America (RIAA).
+The album reached number one in Australia, number two in New Zealand, and number seven on the US Billboard 200 – selling 5 million copies in the US by March 1993 according to Recording Industry Association of America (RIAA).